-The purpose of this policy is to establish guidelines for the use of an unmanned aerial system (UAS) and for the storage, retrieval and dissemination of images and data captured by the UAS.
+The purpose of this policy is to establish guidelines for the use of an unmanned aerial system (UAS) and for the storage, retrieval and dissemination of images and data captured by the drone.

-Unmanned Aerial System (UAS / UAV) - An unmanned aircraft of any type that is capable of sustaining directed flight, whether preprogrammed or remotely controlled, and all of the supporting or attached systems designed for gathering information through imaging, recording or any other means.
+Unmanned Aerial System (UAS / UAV) - An unmanned aircraft of any type that is capable of sustaining directed flight, whether preprogrammed or remotely controlled, and all of the supporting or attached systems.

 Unmanned aerial systems may be utilized to enhance the department's mission of protecting lives and property.
 Any use of a UAS will be in strict accordance with Constitutional and privacy rights and Federal Aviation Administration (FAA) regulations.
+Use of the UAS will reflect the Department's mission of protecting persons, safely deploying resources and de-escalation of dangerous situations.